QR Code Data Size: How Much Data Can a QR Code Hold?

 As a result, QR codes come out as a superior alternative when the data size limit is in question.
 In turn, a data matrix doesn’t have the same extensive flexibility that QR codes provide.

-As of the moment, with how QR codes are being used, there is no foreseeable application that will force it to utilize every last character needed from it.
+As of the moment, with how QR codes are being used, there is no foreseeable application that will force it to use every last character needed from it.

 While there may be other alternatives to QR codes like a barcode and a data matrix code, none of them beats the QR code data size.

-Therefore, it still maintains its position to be one of the most commonly used and preferred two-dimensional codes for commercial applications.
-And there is no sight of anything else to take its place in the near future.
+Because of this, it is still one of the most popular and widely used two-dimensional codes for commercial applications.
+And it doesn't look like anything else will take its place any time soon.

-Go to www.qrcode-tiger.com today to generate your customized QR codes!
+Go to QR TIGER QR code generator online today to generate your customized QR codes.

 To make your QR code scannable at short distances, make sure it is at least 1.2 inches (3-4 cm) in dimension.